HenryLoenwind/enderio-wiki/Potions.md

 * The Normal Type, which applies Levitation for 7 seconds(Normal and Splash) or 1 second(Lingering)
 * The Extended Type, which applies Levitation for 28 seconds(Normal and Splash) or 7 seconds(Lingering)
-* The Enhaced Type, which applies Levitation III for 7 seconds(Normal and Splash) or 1 second(Lingering)
+* The Enhanced Type, which applies Levitation III for 7 seconds(Normal and Splash) or 1 second(Lingering)

 ## Potion of Confusion
 ![](renders/potions/Potion%20of%20Confusion.png)